LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 ## The `this` Keyword

 Now that we have multiple objects that use the same object definition, we can see the importance of using `this` inside of object methods.
-The *this* keyword represents whatever object it is in and now it can be in different objects.
+The `this` keyword represents whatever object it is in and now it can be in multiple objects made by the same object constructor function.

-What would have happened if we used the object name inside the method instead of `this`?
+Q: What would have happened if we used the object name inside the method instead of `this`?

 # Complex Objects

 Object properties can be other objects.
 When we put objects inside of objects we say they are a *complex object*.
-That doesn't mean they are complicated, just that objects are composed with one or more other objects inside.
+That doesn't mean they are complicated, just that objects are composed with one or more other objects inside of them.

 ## An Object Inside an Object

 An object can have a property that has an object as it's value.
-For example we can make a loft objects for our pigeons to live in (a pigeon house is called a *loft*).
+For example we can make a loft object for our pigeons to live in (a pigeon house is called a *loft*).
 Here is a loft for just one pigeon.
-The pigeon property is an object literal.
+(The pigeon property is an object literal.)

 ```javascript
 // Object literal